Saturday, September 14, 2024

 Illustration based on original source material in Journal of Industrial Textiles

 Close comparison reveals the 2-strand cord is very similar in structure to warp knitting.
-So, despite warp knitting being unusual for hand-knitters, now you can say that you have done it, or at least the two-column-wide, first-cousin version!
+So, despite warp knitting being unusual for hand-knitters, now you can say that you have done it, or at least the two-column-wide, first-cousin version.
+Warp knitting by hand!
 And with a crochet hook, no less!
 Achievement Unlocked in "Call of Knitting!" ("League of Knitters?"
 "Grand Knit Auto?")

 In three-color cord, I again showed the cord made in standard "S" orientation.